 The port is also home to a significant volume of civilian marine traffic and the customer required that the separate civilian and naval approach channels were both marked and provide navigational guidance to both sets of users.

-Manoeuvring such a large vessel as the new QEC aircraft carriers, each 280m long, 73m wide and weighing 65,000,000 kilograms (65,000 tonnes) through congested waters and a narrow naval base entrance poses a high degree of risks both to the carrier and the civilian marine traffic.
+Manoeuvring such a large vessel as the new QEC aircraft carriers, each 280m long and 73m wide through congested waters and a narrow naval base entrance poses a high degree of risks both to the carrier and the civilian marine traffic.

 Navigating the final approach to the naval base is one of the most challenging components of the ship’s voyage.
 The pilot while on the approach to the port will look for visual assistance, both during the day and at night from the aids to navigation.